thomasleveil/b3-plugin-makeroom/readme.txt

 2011-05-29 - 1.1.1 : fix saving the kick into database
-2011-06-08 - 1.2 : add info message and delay between info message and actual kick 2011-06-20 - 1.3 : add an automation feature to keep some free slot
+2011-06-08 - 1.2 : add info message and delay between info message and actual kick 2011-06-20 - 1.3 : add an automation feature to keep some free slot 2011-07-09 - 1.3.1 : fix issue in automation mode where the last player to connect
+    would not be kicked if his level is equals to the non_member_level

 Support
 -------